openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 as *Active* and the `Priority` shows which version is the primary and which are available for redundancy.

+Prior to `Activation`, it can be useful to indicate a desired `RedundancyPriority`.
+This can be done by setting the `Priority` on the `RequestedRedundancyPriority` interface.
+Some *ItemUpdater* implementations may not honor this field or be unable to comply with the request, in which case the resulting `Activation` may result in one of two conditions: a `ActivationState = Failed` or an `ActivateState = Active`` with a `RedundancyPriority = 0 (High)`.

 ## REST use-cases

 ### Find all software versions on the system, either active or available.